strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

   :::

 - (_optional_) Create the `strapi-admin.js` front-end entry file at the root of the plugin folder.
-The file should require all necessary files and export the front-end plugin interface.
+The file should require all necessary files and export the front-end plugin interface (see [migrating the front end of a plugin](/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-front-end.md)).

   ::: details Example strapi-admin.js entry file